tersesystems/echopraxia/docs/usage/fieldbuilder.md

 ## Overview

 Conceptually, a field builder is a handle for creating structured data.
 The `Logger` does not hardcode a field builder type, and you are free to create your own field builders from scratch.
-A `PresentationFieldBuilder` interface is provided as the default, but it is not required.
+A `FieldBuilder` interface is provided as the default, but it is not required.

 ## Imports